 Small amounts of alcohol can cause symptoms in young children.
 Even inhaling rubbing alcohol can make a child sick.

 Children who have consumed alcohol need to be treated right away.
-Glucose may be given intravenously (IV).
+Glucose may be given through an IV (intravenous) line.
 Sometimes the contents of the stomach are taken out by using a tube.
 Children are watched until they get better.
 Some children may need more care.
-If neglect is suspected, child protective services may be told.
+If neglect is suspected, child protective services should be told.

 Know which products in your home contain alcohol.

 Keep all products with alcohol out of your child’s reach.
-The best way to store these is to put them in locked cabinets.
+Put them in locked cabinets.
 All products should be kept in their original, labeled containers.

 Throw away unfinished alcoholic drinks.
-Don't leave them out on a counter.
+Don't leave them out on a table or counter.

 Put all harmful products, including those containing alcohol, back into locked cabinets right after use.

-Throw away used containers where your child cannot get them.
+Throw away used containers where your child can't get them.

-Teach your child the dangers of sampling any substance without your consent.
+Teach your child the dangers of tasting any substance without your approval.

 Follow up with your child's healthcare provider, or as advised.

 The National Poison Control Center phone number is 800-222-1222.
-Post it near your phone.
-Call Poison Control and 911 right away if you think your child has ingested alcohol.
+Put this on speed dial on your phone.
+And also keep it posted in your home.
+Call Poison Control and

 Trouble breathing or slow, irregular breathing